 Many become convinced that the answer to the end times dilemma is to “get out of Dodge” or move to a safer place.
-A common destination is Israel (especially among Messianic Christians).
+Among Messianic Christians, a popular destination is Israel.
 But the main point for many is to just be anywhere but where they are near the city or heavy population.
 One particular thinking is that if America is Mystery Babylon and it says “come out of her my people” (Rev 18:4) then as soon as you understand that it would be best to get going.

 That was almost my exact thinking in 1999 when I was in this phase.
 I've told the story before of how the combination of my small but growing understanding of Bible prophecy and the doomsday rumors of Y2K convinced me that it was a good time to move.
 I found a prospective employer in Costa Rica over the Internet.
-The language barrier did not phase me thanks to my years of Spanish in grade school.
+The language barrier did not faze me thanks to my years of Spanish in grade school.
 Thus, I figured it was an open door to relocate there or at least better being safe than sorry.
-I figured that if the Year 2000 computer bug crashed computers everywhere, people in a developing agrarian tropical country would fare better than a highly developed technologically dependent country like the USA would.
-So we moved there around June 1st, 1999, sight unseen.
+I thought if the Year 2000 computer bug crashed computers everywhere, people in a developing, tropical country would fare better than a highly developed technologically-dependent country like the USA would.
+So we moved there around June 1, 1999, sight unseen.

 I kept studying the Bible in Costa Rica and by November I realized Y2K could not fulfill end time prophecy.
 We didn't have to move over it.
-(Yet we decided to stay in Costa Rica all these years because God blessed us greatly there and who doesn't enjoy mild weather year round?)
+(Yet we decided to stay in Costa Rica for 16 more years because God blessed us greatly there and who doesn't enjoy mild weather year round?)

-I still run into people to this day with the same thinking as I had back then.
+To this day, I still run into people having the same thinking as I had back then.
 They ask me about moving to Costa Rica or other places and whether they should do it or not.
 What do I say to them?

 The fundamental problem with moving anywhere is that, without God's revelation, we don't know the exact place to move to.
 Nobody knows for sure where it will be safe from the many things coming.
 And even if you do, the cost of a big move is not something every servant of God can handle.